Hofstad Network: Claimed attacks

 Samir Azzouz, Jermaine Walters —suspected but not incarcerated— and another five members were arrested on suspicion of preparing an attack against (yet unnamed) national politicians and the building of the General Intelligence and Security Agency AIVD on 14 October 2005.

 In a case known as Piranha case, six individuals were brought to court, one of them was Noureddine El Fahtni.
-On 1 December 2006 the District Court of Rotterdam sentenced Azzouz to 8 years in prison for preparing a terrorist attack.
+On 1 December 2006, the District Court of Rotterdam sentenced Azzouz to 8 years in prison for preparing a terrorist attack.
 Noureddine El Fahtni and Mohammed Chentouf to 4 years each, Soumaya Sahla to 3 years and Brahim Harhour to 3 months.
 One suspect was acquitted.
 The Court ruled that the six individuals had not formed a terrorist organization.

-In appeal, the Court in The Hague convicted all defendants to higher sentences.
+In appeal, the Court in The Hague convicted all defendants to more severe sentences.
 On 2 October 2008, Samir Azzouz was sentenced to 9 years in prison, Nouriddin El Fahtni was sentenced to 8 years, Mohammed Chentouf was sentenced to 6;6 years in prison, Soumaya Sahla was sentenced to 4 years in prison.